kaddu341/dotless/README.md

 7. **Other languages:** Update capabilities for other languages that also use the Arabic script such as Urdu, Persian, Kurdish, etc.

 *Ideally we can have the first version on Google Play by the end of the Spring Semester 2024 In Shaa Allah.*

+### Running Tasks Backlog:
+Backend:
+- Fine-tune new T5 model for masking multiple tokens
+- Use Farasa spellchecker's Python API to implement Part 1 of the Dotless Algorithm in Python
+Frontend:
+- Implement switching between different screens for letters, numbers, special characters etc.
+- Add suggestions bar and text field for fullscreen mode
+- Implement fullscreen (aka "sideways") mode
+- Improve aesthetic appearance
+Once above is completed:
+- Download T5 model in TFLite format and spellchecker in .jar format
+- Basically translate Python implementation of the algorithm into Java
+- Link to frontend